Shorter Enrollment Period For Obamacare Proposed By Administration

 Today, a consumer can enroll in a plan, pay for just one month and then continue coverage for 90 days before getting cut off.
 The following year, the insurance company has to write a new policy even if the person hasn't paid for those three months.

-"In total, I think that the rule is helpful for insurers but probably not enough to change plans minds in how to approach the exchange markets," Pearson says.
+"In total, I think that the rule is helpful for insurers but probably not enough to change plans' minds in how to approach the exchange markets," Pearson says.
 "Plans that were going to leave the market will probably still leave the market and plans that were inclined to stay in will probably stay in, albeit a little happier."

 Humana is, therefore, unlikely to rethink its decision because of these changes.